-15. Interview Recording
+16. Interview Recording

 No unauthorized audio or video recording of any kind is permitted during investigation meetings.
-If Investigator(s) elect to audio and/or video record interviews, all involved parties should be made aware of and consent to30 audio and/or video recording.
+If Investigator(s) elect to audio and/or video record interviews, all involved parties should be made aware of and consent to audio and/or video recording.
+Consent of the interviewer and interviewee is required in "dual-party recording" states.

-16. Evidentiary Considerations
+17. Evidentiary Considerations